 Peer to peer lending involves borrowers taking out an unsecured loan with investors though the peer to peer lending platform, rather than borrowing from a bank or financial institution.
-On 11 May 2015, LendMe announced it was the first peer to peer lender in New Zealand to specialise in secured lending; offering offering a range of loan products secured by mortgage over borrowers’ assets.
+On 11 May 2015, LendMe announced it was the first peer to peer lender in New Zealand to specialise in secured lending, offering a range of loan products, secured by mortgage over the borrowers’ assets.

 If a borrower has a shining credit rating, borrowers can actually get competitive rates.
 The concept is really an extension of a very basic loan strategy – loaning money to a friend or family member is an example of a small form of peer-to-peer lending.
 An entirely new lending industry has stemmed from this basic concept; matching people who need money with other people who are prepared to provide the loans via an intermediary peer to peer lending service.
 It is generally up to the peer to peer lending service provider to sort out the administration, managing repayments and interest repayments and chasing defaults.
 Make sure you study up on how much the service provider is going to take care of.

 Peer to peer lending kicked off in New Zealand in 2014, with the introduction of the Financial Markets Conduct Act 2013 (FMC Act).
 However, the form of lending is not new – it has been operating in the US and UK for more than a decade.
 If borrowing from a big bank is unappealing, and you need an unsecured loan, it may be worth considering peer to peer lending.
 However, just be aware they generally only offer small loans and both borrowers and investors pay a platform fee to use the service.

 Rules of peer to peer lending for borrowers